-Just like Chinese whispers the retelling of the story became more inflammatory as it was spread.
+Just like Chinese whispers, the retelling of the story became more inflammatory as it was spread.
 Rowland hid in Greenwood, terrified he’d be lynched for allegedly raping a white girl.

 Roland was arrested and taken to the courthouse the next morning.
-That afternoon, the front-page story of the Tulsa Tribune read, “Nab Negro for Attacking Girl in Elevator,” and according to W D Williams, an African-American resident of Tulsa and witness to the destruction of Greenwood, the Tribune carried an editorial entitled “To Lynch Negro Tonight.”
+That afternoon, the front-page story of the Tulsa Tribune read, “Nab Negro for Attacking Girl in Elevator,” and according to WD Williams, an African-American resident of Tulsa and witness to the destruction of Greenwood, the Tribune carried an editorial entitled “To Lynch Negro Tonight.”

 The article claimed that Rowland had attacked Page and implied rape.
 Shortly after the article appeared, a vigilante mob arrived at the courthouse to demand that police turn him over to the crowd.

 They were talked into leaving but three carloads of black men showed up shortly after.
 Whites and blacks continued to arrive at the courthouse until there were thousands of men outside.
-The riot began when a white man tried to wrestle a gun from one of the men of Greenwood and a shot was fired during the struggle.
+The riot began when a white man tried to wrestle a gun from one of the men from Greenwood and a shot was fired during the struggle.

 This was interpreted as a declaration of war.
 The immediate response from the gathered mob, and possibly police, was to open fire on the Blacks, who fired back while retreating toward Greenwood.

 People began to scatter and the white mobs began to arm themselves and head for Greenwood.
 Local authorities did little to stop events instead, Tulsa police officers deputised former members of the lynch mob and, according to an eyewitness, instructed them to “get a gun and get a nigger.”
 This sequence of events provided them with the excuse they needed to destroy the blacks who they hated and resented to begin with.
-Even more angry whites – now well armed – headed across the tracks into Greenwood.
+Even more angry whites – now well-armed – headed across the tracks into Greenwood.

 Rumours of a black uprising spread throughout white Tulsa and rumours of an invasion on Greenwood travelled to black residents.
 Both blacks and whites began arming themselves and the Greenwood district was surrounded by cars full of white men.

 National troops were called in and they, along with local police and white mobs, went into Greenwood to disarm and arrest any black man with a weapon.
-Units of the National Guard spent most of the night protecting a white neighbourhood from a feared, but non-existent, black counter attack.
+Units of the National Guard spent most of the night protecting a white neighbourhood from a feared, but non-existent, black counter-attack.